arulvannala/todos-webflux/docs/Readme.md

 - `unit-test` - Triggers of any code commit to the repo.
 Simply runs `mvn verify` to ensure unit tests pass
 - `build-and-publish` - Automatically triggered via success of previous job.
 Retrieves the version with the next rc number.
 Creates custom settings.xml file with credentials to do a maven deploy.
-Updates the java projects artifact version and then runs `mvn deploy` (without tests they were run the previous job) to deploy artifacts to Artifactory.
+Updates the java projects artifact version and then runs `mvn deploy` (without tests they were run the previous job) to deploy artifacts to local repository.
+Then leverages artifactory-resource to publish artifacts to artifactory.
 Pushes a new git tag with version number and timestamp as well as updates the version resource
 - `deploy-to-test` - Automatically triggered via success of previous job.
 Retrieves the .jar file from Artifactory, updates the cloud foundry manifest with artifact name and desired route, then pushes app to PAS.
 Additionally creates git tag on the repo indicating that the version was deployed to test with a timestamp.
 - `mark-as-release` - Manually triggered when developer indicates testing has been completed and release version should be created.
-Updates boot app's maven version and performs `mvn deploy` to publish to Artifactory with proper maven version.
+Updates boot app's maven version and performs `mvn deploy` to publish locally and artifactory-resource to publish to Artifactory with proper maven version.
 Creates new git tag indicating new version.
 Zips up the code-repo contents and creates a github release with the version number and timestamp indicated.
 - `deploy-to-prod` - Manually triggered.
 Like `deploy-to-test` stage, this Retrieves the .jar from Artifactory, updates the cloud foundry manifest with artifact name and desired route, then pushes app to PAS.
 Additionally